 - “What you think [Lance] did?
 He ain’t do shit.
 We made him play quarterback.
 We know he hurt us in the run game with his feet, and everybody knows at some point he’s going to run and make a play.
 But I feel like we had to really make him play quarterback.” – J. Johnson

 Running Out the Clock

-The Bears and Vikings are tied for first atop the NFL North.
+The Bears and Vikings are tied for first atop the NFC North.
 The Packers are tied for last.
 Small sample sizes, of course.